-Completed projects for drinking water, toilet and photovoltaic systems
+Completed projects for drinking water, toilets and photovoltaic systems

 Enclosed we give you an overview of the development aid projects which have been supported by us.
 For the most part we also planned the concept and organized the realization.
 Only local companies were commissioned with the construction of the plants.
 More information on these projects can be found in the respective PDF documentations.

-Drinking water supply for the two villages Ambohitrandriana and Mahavanona in the north of Madagascar.
+Drinking water supply for the villages Ambohitrandriana and Mahavanona in the north of Madagascar.

 The two villages with about 6500 inhabitants are located in northern Madagascar on the Sambirano River.
 Outside the rainy season, access is possible with allterrain vehicles, during the rainy season only with a motocross motorbike or a motor canoe on the Sambirano River.
 The inhabitants live in the most basic conditions from the cultivation of cocoa, vanilla and rice.
 Although the Sambirano River carries a lot of water, the people of both villages had no clean drinking water.
 With the new drinking water supply, water of impeccable quality is now available.